 Note: In a second foul situation, when a team only has five players at a game, replace the substitution rule with a two-point penalty by awarding the fouled team two additional points.
 The defensive team then takes possession.

 - Non-shooting fouls result in the ball being taken out on the side by the offended team (no bonus rule).
-All shooting fouls result in free throws.
-By not administering “bonus” situation free throws, this allows all players on the court to contribute to consistent game action.
+All shooting fouls result in a made basket by the offensive team.

 - The game clock runs continuously, with the following rules going into effect when fewer than two minutes remain in the game: